-When I first tried out technical writing in my Business Writing college class, I really didn’t know what to expect.
+When I first tried out technical writing in my business writing college class, I really didn’t know what to expect.
 I had the assumption that most people have when they hear the term technical writing: I’ll be writing manuals.
 Part of me thought I might not enjoy it because it sounded like technical writing would be really dull in the end.
-I truly enjoy writing and I didn’t want to feel like going into work as a writer was a chore.
+I truly enjoy writing and I didn’t want to feel like going to work as a writer was a chore.

-- Technical writing is not just about writing manuals.
-Depending on the client, you can write anything from a professional scholarly article to a user guide to a business plan.
+Depending on the client, you may write anything from a professional scholarly article to a user guide to a business plan.
 Technical writing is anything that has to be written with a logical mind and often requires research.
 If you have a logical mind and enjoy research and writing, technical writing might be a job you enjoy.

-- You’re always learning on the job.
 I have always identified myself as a lifelong learner, so becoming a technical writer was the perfect job for me.
 Every project is different.
 One month you could be learning about data security and the next you could be learning about accounting software.
-Most of the client work I receive is in fields where I have little to no knowledge, which means there is research and SME interviewing involved.
-I love to research, and by the end of a project I become an expert in the material.
+Most of the client work I receive is in fields where I have little to no knowledge, which means there is research and subject matter expert (SME) interviewing involved.
+I love to research, and by the end of a project, I become an expert in the material.
 Best of all, I can carry that expertise forward to new projects.

-- Clients can be fun and very personable.
 Writing for clients is different than working in customer service.
 The clients I talk with enjoy their jobs and want to have a professional but friendly relationship with me.
-I keep in contact with them at least weekly to give updates, receive information I need to complete their documentation, and see if there is any documentation needs they may have.
+I keep in contact with them at least weekly to give updates, receive information I need to complete their documentation, and see if there are any documentation needs they may have.
 Depending on the client, you may be included in their happy hours or project presentations to make you feel like you’re part of their team and not part of a contracting company.

 Technical writing might not be for everyone, but it is something that a lot of people have misconceptions about until they realize what technical writing truly is.
 If you talk to a technical writer, they can tell you how fulfilling the job can be.